davidmalcolm/texi2rst/output/options-that-control-optimization.rst

   If you use multiple :option:`-O` options, with or without level numbers, the last such option is the one that is effective.

-Options of the form :option:`-f``flag``` specify machine-independent flags.
-Most flags have both positive and negative forms; the negative form of :option:`-ffoo` is :option:`-fno-foo`.
+Options of the form :samp:`-fflag` specify machine-independent flags.
+Most flags have both positive and negative forms; the negative form of :samp:`-ffoo` is :samp:`-fno-foo`.
 In the table below, only one of the forms is listed-the one you typically use.
-You can figure out the other form by either removing no- or adding it.
+You can figure out the other form by either removing :samp:`no-` or adding it.

 The following options control specific optimizations.
 They are either